Corporate Governance

 • Non-Financial Targets (People, Technology)

-• Discussions on Engagement With Shareholders and Investors
+• Discussions on Business Strategy With Shareholders and Investors

 • Discussions on Monitoring Investment